lunarmodules/ldoc/doc/doc.md

 particular section can be refered to as `@{\doc.md.Resolving_References_in_Documents}` - the rule is that any non-alphabetic character is replaced by an underscore.

 ## Tag Modifiers

 Ay tag may have _tag modifiers_.
 For instance, you may say `@param[type=number]` and this associates the modifier `type` with value `number` with this particular param tag.
-A shorthand can be introduced for this common case, which is `@tparam
+A shorthand has been introduced for this common case, which is `@tparam
 <type> <parmname> <comment>`; in the same way `@treturn` is defined.

 This is useful for larger projects where you want to provide the argument and return value types for your API, in a structured way that can be easily extracted later.

+These types can be combined, so that "?string|number" means "ether a string or a number";
+"?string" is short for "?|nil|string".
+However, for this last case you should usually use the `opt` modifier discussed below.

 There is a useful function for creating new tags that can be used in `config.ld`:

     tparam_alias('string','string')

-That is, "@string" will now have the same meaning as "@tparam string".
+That is, "@string" will now have the same meaning as "@tparam string"; this also applies to the optional type syntax "?|T1|T2".

 From 1.3, the following standard type aliases are predefined: